strncat/strncat.github.io/_posts/competitive-programming/project-euler/2025-01-19-project-euler-50-consecutive-prime-sum.markdown

 categories: jekyll update
 mathjax: true
 ---
-The prime $41$, can be written as the sum of six consecutive primes $$2 + 3 + 5 + 7 + 11 + 13$$.
-The goal of this problem is to find which prime below one-million, can be written as the sum of the most consecutive primes.
+The prime $$41$$, can be written as the sum of six consecutive primes $$2 + 3 + 5 + 7 + 11 + 13$$.
+The goal of this problem is to find the prime below one-million that can be written as the sum of the most consecutive primes.
 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Solution</b></h4>
 It took me a few attempts to get this one right.
-The first few recurrences that I was trying to build didn't go anywhere and one of them was this two dimensional table that included every sum of the range of primes between any pair of prime numbers $$i$$ and $$j$$.
-After a few pages written, I noticed one critical idea that led to a reasonable solution.
+The first few recurrences that I was trying to build didn't go anywhere and one of them was this two dimensional table that included every sum of the primes between any pair of prime numbers $$i$$ and $$j$$.
+But that was too much.
+After a few more attempts on paper, I noticed one critical pattern that led to a reasonable solution.
 To see this, write down the first few consecutive sums below
 <div>
 <table style="max-width: 500px; margin: 20px auto;">
   <tr>